Vallisneria: Use in aquaria

 Various strains of Vallisneria are commonly kept in tropical and subtropical aquaria.

 These include dwarf forms such as Vallisneria tortifolia, a variety with leaves around 15 to 20 cm in length and characterised by having thin, tightly coiled leaves.
 A medium-sized variety, Vallisneria spiralis is also very popular, typically having leaves 30 to 60 cm in length.
 The largest varieties are often called Vallisneria gigantea regardless of their actual taxonomic designation; most of the plants sold as Vallisneria gigantea are actually Vallisneria americana.
 Similarly, some Vallisneria gigantea are sold as Vallisneria spiralis and these giant varieties are only suitable for very large tanks, having leaves that frequently exceed 1 m in length, but are quite hardy and will do well in tanks with big fish that might uproot more delicate aquarium plants.

 With few exceptions, the commonly traded Vallisneria are tolerant and adaptable.
 While they do best under bright illumination they will do well under moderate lighting as well, albeit with slower growth rates.
 They are not picky about substrate, and will accept plain gravel provided an iron-rich fertiliser is added to the water periodically.
 Once settled in, they multiply readily through the production of daughter plants at the end of runners (as mentioned above).
 Once they have established their own roots, these daughter plants can be cut away and transplanted if necessary.
 Vallisneria will accept neutral to alkaline water conditions (they do not like very acidic conditions) and do not require carbon dioxide fertilization.
 They are also among the few commonly traded aquarium plants that tolerate brackish water, provided the specific gravity does not exceed 1.003 (around 10 percent the salinity of normal sea water).

+Literature and culture

+In L'Intelligence des fleurs (The Intelligence of the Flowers), Nobel laureate Maurice Maeterlinck draws conclusions about vegetal intelligence from the reproductive strategy of Vallisneria, which he describes at length: